True confession: I “borrowed” my wedding vows.

 So cut to the chase…What were the vows?

 Years later, and I am just rereading these beautiful words now.
 Partly cracking up and partly tearing up.
 It’s amazing how after all this time, without even thinking much about them until now, they have become the commandments of our marriage.
+All these years later my life can be divided in two parts: Before and After Jamie.

 “Happiness in marriage is not something that just happens.
 A good marriage must be created.
 In the Art of Marriage: The little things are the big things.
 It is never being too old to hold hands.
 It is remembering to say ‘I love you’ at least once a day […]